 Gulf Regional Planning Commission is providing public notice that the Gulf Coast Metropolitan Planning Organization (MPO) Transportation Policy Committee (TPC) will meet on at GRPC's offices at 1635 Popps Ferry Road, Suite G, Biloxi, MS 39532.
 The agenda includes MPO business related to the planning and activities of improving the mobility, accessibility, and safety of the Gulf Coast transportation system.
-Individuals who require auxiliary aids, require alternative languages, or require other assistance under the Americans with Disabilities Act and want to participate should contact GRPC at 228-864-1167 at least five days prior to the meeting date.
+GRPC prohibits discrimination in all of its programs, services, and activities.
+Public participation is solicited without regard to race, color, sexual orientation, national origin, age, religion, disability or other protected status.
+Persons who require assistance under the Americans with Disabilities Act (ADA) should contact GRPC at least 5 business days prior to the meeting at 228-864-1167 or kyarrow@grpc.com.